SQE1SQE1 Prep

 Active recall beats re-reading.
 Read the notes once, then practise SBA questions in mixed order, then revisit weak topics.
 Our weak-area tracker surfaces the topics where your accuracy is below 70%.

 Yes.
 The free readiness quiz includes a sample from every subject, and free accounts can access sample questions across all subjects.
-The full LS question bank is unlocked with any paid plan (1, 6, or 12 months) and is covered by the 14-day money-back guarantee.
+The full LS question bank is unlocked with a one-time lifetime purchase and is covered by the 14-day money-back guarantee.

 14-day money-back guarantee